michaelbradley91/Pipes/GettingStarted.md

 var eitherInletPipe = PipeBuilder.New.EitherInletPipe<string>().WithPrioritisingTieBreaker(Priority.Right).Build();
 ```

+The generic types above specify the type of messages processed by the pipe.

+<sup>**Note:**Some pipes might have multiple types if their inlets / outlets expose different types of messages.</sup>

 ### Using Pipes
 Pipes have **Inlets** and **Outlets**.
 You send messages down inlets, and you receive messages from outlets.
 For example: